Stivooo/mimicry-js/README.md

 A lightweight and flexible TypeScript library for generating mock data for your tests with predefined structures, \
-functional field generators, traits, and post-processing capabilities.  \
+functional and iterable field generators, traits, and post-processing capabilities.  \
-It makes no assumptions about frameworks or libraries, and can be used with any test runner
+It makes no assumptions about frameworks or libraries, and can be used with any test runner.

 **Mimicry-js** was inspired by [test-data-bot](https://github.com/jackfranklin/test-data-bot#readme) and offers more flexibility and advanced TypeScript support.